farfanoide/yat.sh/README.md

 Session types:
 --------------

-Out of the box Yat.sh has support for 3 types of sessions: "Local", "Global" and "Remote".
+Out of the box Yat.sh has support for 3 types of sessions: "Portable", "Global" and "Remote".

-    Local Sessions:
+    Portable Sessions:

     These care about the directory from which they're invoked, since all their commands are relative to it.
 This might seem irrelevant, but in fact it